Azubuike's dominance and efficiency are vital for Kansas men's basketball

 Of course, nearly all of Azubuike’s attempts come near the basket, and coach Bill Self sees improvement in his center’s post game.

-“He was patient on the post, he didn't dribble as much, so there were some positive things that he did that was very good,” Self said in a Kansas Athletics press release.
+“He was patient on the post, he didn't dribble as much, so there were some positive things that he did that were very good,” Self said in a Kansas Athletics press release after the Jayhawks beat Dayton.

-A continued presence in the post can bolster the Jayhawks into becoming the top team in the country, while teams such as the Duke Blue Devils and the Kentucky Wildcats still search for team chemistry and identity.
+A continued presence in the post can bolster the Jayhawks into becoming the top team in the country with teams like the Duke Blue Devils and the Kentucky Wildcats still searching for team chemistry and identity.

 The best example of this was both players having career highs on the same night against the Flyers.
-Dotson’s 31 points and Azubuike’s 29-point output throughout the tournament earned them co-MVP honors in the Maui Invitational.
+Dotson’s 31 points and Azubuike’s 29 point output earned them co-Most Valuable Player honors in the Maui Invitational.

-In the game against Dayton, Azubuike scored nine points in overtime, with all of them coming in the first 2:13 of the period.
-The senior set the tone for Kansas, which ended up outscoring Dayton 17-11 in overtime.
+Azubuike scored nine points in the overtime victory, with all of them coming in the first 2:13 of the period.
+The senior set the tone for Kansas, who ended up outscoring Dayton 17-11 in overtime.

-Part of that mini outburst included him going 3-for-3 from the free throw line.
+Part of that mini-outburst included him going 3-for-3 from the free throw line, which has been heavily chronicled throughout the Azubuike’s career.

-Going forward, the Jayhawks will look to Azubuike to assert his authority in the paint.
-After missing 55 games in his first three seasons at Kansas, the most important part of that is his availability because his propensity to score inside makes things easier on his teammates.
+Going forward, the Jayhawks will look for Azubuike to assert his authority in the paint.
+After missing 55 games in his first three seasons at Kansas, the most important part for him is his availability because when he's healthy, Azubuike has shown a propensity to score inside makes things easier on his teammates.

 “He hasn't caught many breaks health-wise.
 But he has developed and he's worked really hard on his touch and his free throws, and even the ones he missed actually looked good tonight.
 So I'm proud of him for a lot of reasons,” Self said in the Kansas Athletics press release.